 PDSA do not offer insurance for pet rabbits, though they do offer advice about caring for your rabbit on their website.
 If you’re after Rabbit Insurance and would like more information, check out our Rabbit Insurance Comparison.

 How much does pet insurance from PDSA cost?

 The cost of pet insurance is affected by many different factors, such as the type and breed of pet, the pet’s age and medical conditions and the owner’s postcode.

-However, with 4 different options to choose from, PDSA work hard to ensure their policies are available to people with all budgets.
-Customers purchasing online get a 5% discount and there is no extra charge for monthly payments.
+However, with 6 different options to choose from, PDSA work hard to ensure their policies are available to people with all budgets.

 PDSA also offer a means-tested vet service to those on low income.
 This does not have the same benefits as pet insurance, but can be helpful if your pet is ill or injured.
 You can find out whether you are eligible for this on the PDSA website.